 Patrick Henry Community College

 Patrick Henry Community College (PHCC) is one of 23 community colleges in Virginia.
-Not only does PHCC provide post-secondary education, it serves students from throughout Patrick, Henry and Franklin Counties for dual high school and career & technical education.
-PHCC has been rated among the top ten Most Tech-Savvy community colleges in the country by the Center for Digital Education.
+In addition to post-secondary education, PHCC provides dual enrollment and career/technical education for high school students throughout Patrick, Henry, and Franklin Counties, as well as the city of Martinsville.
+The Center for Digital Education ranked PHCC among the Top Ten Most Tech-Savvy Community Colleges in the country.
 Most importantly, industry or relevant third-party certificates are embedded in the curriculum of all academic programs as a means to enhance career readiness of graduates.

 Flagship Manufacturing Programs at PHCC:

-The Racing College of Virginia, housed at Patrick Henry Community College, offers specialized training that not only aligns to needs for NASCAR, but other automobile-related manufacturing and repair occupations.
-The program’s notoriety attracts student nation-wide.
+The Racing College of Virginia, housed at Patrick Henry Community College, offers specialized training aligning with NASCAR standards and other automobile-related manufacturing and repair occupations.
+The program’s notoriety attracts student nationwide.
 Students earn credentials through college certificates for Motorsports Engines Technology, Motorsports Fabrication and Set Up Technology, and Motorsports Management.
 They learn the basics in addition to machining, welding, engineering, and how to operate data acquisition system and software to design different parts critical to a race car.
 In fact, they build cars from the ground up, applying advanced manufacturing skills, and actually race with their car on the Patriot Race Team, with students serving on the pit crew.
 All faculty members have real-world racing experience, spanning professional go-kart racing to the Sprint Cup Series.
 NASCAR, HT Motorsports, Arrington Manufacturing, Roush Racing, Toyota, Harvick Racing and many other local companies and fabrication shops hire program graduates.

 Relevant Career Certificates for Automotive Manufacturing Industries include: